learn-co-curriculum/phase-0-html-tag-lab/README.md

 # Your First HTML Tag

+## Problem Statement

 We know what HTML tags look like.
 But how do they work in practice?
 Let's put one together and find out.

-## Students will be able to ...
+## Objectives

 1. Code an `h1` tag in `index.html`
 2. Set the inner text of the `h1` to `Hello, World!`

-## The `h1` tag
+## Code an `h1` Tag

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+Add the `h1` opening and closing tags.

+## Set the Inner Text

+Inside of the opening and closing `h` tags, insert the text: `Hello, World!`.

 You can run the tests with this lab via `learn`.
 Make sure you save the file before running the test suite.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing Your Work in the Browser